 I am a dynamic, encouraging, flexible, and clear tutor.
 I have tutored adults for three years and children for one.
 Experience teaches me that listening is a more effective teaching method than speaking.
 Also, I am a firm believer in the power of positive encouragement.

-Hofstra University - BS, Electrical Engineering
+Undergraduate Degree: Hofstra University - Bachelor of Science, Electrical Engineering

 Electrical and Computer Engineering